alisev/Duplicating-scripts-for-Blender/README.md

 # -Blender-Duplicating-scripts
-A simple script (not addon) that creates linked duplicates of selected objects.
-Works similarily to array modifier except the result is destructive.
+A simple script (not addon) that creates linked duplicates of selected objects with decreasing/increasing distance.
+For now, the script's result is destructive.